dmidlo/histdata.com-tools/README.md

 gates.
 Successful execution prints a compact closeout with final issue, branch, commit, acceptance, report-path, and runtime/process health.
 Use `--json` for the same compact closeout as a stable scriptable payload; use `--full-json` only when stdout needs the full execution evidence object.
+Long workflow runs also stream bounded phase progress to stderr so JSON stdout stays parseable; add `--quiet-progress` when automation should suppress live progress while retaining phase timing in the saved evidence report.
 Issue closure reports parse issue checklists or `Acceptance criteria` bullets into acceptance coverage evidence.
 Attach criterion-specific or shared evidence with `--acceptance-status`, `--acceptance-file`, `--acceptance-test`,